hmchen47/DataScience/Notes/a16-FeatureEng.md

 + BackwardDifferenceEncoder
   + one of the contrast encodings
   + useful for ordinal variables
-  + designed to compare adjacent levles
+  + designed to compare adjacent levels
   + example python code and results
     + example: (left diagram)
-      + ordinable variable: education level
+      + ordinal variable: education level
       + relation w/ a numeric variable (e.g., income)
       + comparing each couple of consecutive levels w.r.t the target variable
     + example: (right diagram)